Beatrice Agyeman Abbey

-Beatrice Agyeman Abbey is a Ghanaian Chief Executive Officer and General manager of Media General who are owners of TV3, Onua FM, 3FM, Connect FM, Akoma FM and MG Digital.
+Beatrice Agyemang is a Ghanaian Chief Executive Officer and General manager of Media General, a large Ghanaian media organization that owns and operates TV3, Onua FM, 3FM, Connect FM, Akoma FM, and MG Digital, among others.
 In 2021, she was awarded as the Outstanding Broadcast Media CEO of the Year in the Ghana Entrepreneur and Corporate Executive Awards.

 Education

-Beatrice obtained both her bachelor's degree and master's degree from GIMPA.
+She obtained both her bachelor's degree and master's degree from GIMPA.